microsoft/BotFramework-WebChat/SPEECH.md

 ### Speech-to-text requirements

-- Browser must [support WebRTC API][WebRTC API support]
+-  Browser must [support WebRTC API][webrtc api support]
    -  Available on most modern browsers on desktop and mobile platform
    -  WebRTC will not work on third-party apps or browsers on iOS
 -  Web page must be hosted over HTTPS
 -  User must explicitly grant permission for microphone access

 #### Special considerations for iOS